 How to create a brand you love.

-Sounds trite,but consistenting in guidelines is power to your brand.
-This includes your logo, typeface, colours, voice, tone, key messages, values and more.
+Sounds trite, but consistency in guidelines is power to your brand.
+This includes your logo, typeface, colours, voice, tone, key messages and values…but it’s also more.
+It goes way deeper.

 When a brand’s communication is inconsistent, its customers can’t tell if it’s authentic or not.
 Inconsistency denotes carelessness and unprofessionalism and plants a powerful seed of doubt in the minds of audiences.